AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI20/02.analysis/Readme.md

-# USEI04 -  Calculation of Execution Times by Each Operation
+# USEI20 - Calculate Earliest and Latest Start and Finish Times

 ## 2. Analysis